umangag07/Django_Apps/README.md

 # Django

-## Contain Django apps(you can use use these in your projects with few changes that are specified) and full projects.
+## Contain Django apps(you can use these in your projects with few changes that are specified) and full projects.

 ## Install